pilicurg/nanoGallery-Server/README.md

     ```

 #About generating thumbnails
-Thumbnails are not automatically generated as [nanoPhotosProvider](https://github.com/Kris-B/nanoPhotosProvider) does, partly because for home use as a photo storage server, usually the photo are of a massive number and sizes, so dynamically resize photos while displaying them will slow down the server and block the show.
+Thumbnails are not automatically generated as [nanoPhotosProvider](https://github.com/Kris-B/nanoPhotosProvider) does, partly because for home use as a photo storage server, usually the photos are of a massive number and sizes, so dynamically resize photos while displaying them will slow down the server and block the show.

 Since the photos in an album are rarely changed, and servers at home are usually able to be accessed at a higher permission, one can batch resize the photos after copying them to the storage folder.
 Thus the server is implemented in a much simpler way, and runs more smoothly.